BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 ## Data Submission #

 Submissions will be by HTTP POST.
-Entrypoints are not yet available.